-The Capital Programme has been set in line with the Council's strategy to reduce long term debt and budgeted levels remain fairly consistent over the next few years.
-Repayment profiles of maturing debt mean there are variations in the annual change in debt year on year.
-The table shows a reduction in cumulative external debt over the years to 2016/17 however cumulative external debt is forecasted to increase at the end of 2017/18.
-This is due to there being no debt due to be repaid in the year that would offset the level of capital expenditure per the capital programme as is the case in other years.
-Despite these fluctuations, overall the table shows a potential reduction in loan debt of £3.8m over the years 2013/14 to 2017/18.
+The Capital Programme has been set in line with the Council's strategy to reduce long term debt.
+Repayment profiles of debt maturity mean there are variations in annual change in debt year on year.
+The table shows a reduction in cumulative external debt in 2015/16 with increases in the next two financial years and reducing at the end of 2018/19.
+This is due to there being no debt due to be repaid in the year that would offset the level of capital expenditure required per the capital programme.
+Despite these fluctuations, overall the table shows a potential reduction in loan debt of £11m over the years 2015/16 to 2018/19.
+The difference between the level of borrowing and the CFR shows the amount of internal borrowing/utilisation of cash balances to fund Capital expenditure.